What Causes Jowls? Understanding Why They Develop and Your Treatment Options

 Muscle Activity

-Repetitive facial movement plays a role in dynamic lines, but muscle activity alone does not account for broader facial ageing patterns.
+Repetitive facial movement in areas such as the forehead, frown lines, or around the sides of the eyes plays a role in dynamic lines, but muscle activity alone does not account for broader facial ageing patterns.
 Muscle-related changes often interact with underlying volume and structural shifts.

 Skin Quality Changes